Maybe you’re here because you just got a new diffuser or you’re thinking about buying one.

 - Hemp Seed Oil: rich in Omega fatty acids and proteins and nutrients, commonly used in hair care products because of its strengthening, moisturizing, and hair growth properties

-- Shea Butter: a powerful moisturizer with vitamins and essential fatty acids, provides all the nutrients necessary to improve collagen production gives you natural UV protection (SPF 6)
+- Shea Butter: a powerful moisturizer with vitamins and essential fatty acids, provides all the nutrients necessary to improve collagen production and gives you natural UV protection (SPF 6)

 What are essential oils commonly used for?